Ambient-Impact/drupal-modules/ambientimpact_icon/icons/brands/readme.md

 policy](https://www.drupal.com/trademark), provided that its use falls under the "automatic license" criteria; i.e. it promotes Drupal.

-# Facebook, GitHub, Instagram, Pinterest, Steam, Tumblr, Twitter, and Wikipedia icons
+# Discord, Facebook, GitHub, Instagram, MDN, Pinterest, Steam, Tumblr, Twitter, and Wikipedia icons

 These are from [Simple Icons](https://github.com/simple-icons/simple-icons) and are licensed under [Creative Commons Zero v1.0